To be accepted onto a course at Bournemouth University, you will need to meet minimum standards in English.

 BU accepts several easy to access online English language tests that can be taken from home:

 - KITE (Kaplan International Tools for English) - Learn more about KITE.
 When you are ready, book your test.
 Discounts are available for BU applicants.
 Fees are shown on the online booking form.

 - ELLT (Oxford International English Language Level Test) - book your test here.
 Check out the student guide for details on how to register, pay and take the test.
-Use the BU discount code ELLT60 when booking online to get a discount of £20.
+Use the BU discount code Bourn75 when booking online to get 25% discount.
+To get the discounted fees, you must only book your test from the designated Bournemouth University page above.

 - You should receive the result a few days after your test from either BU or the test provider directly.